-Explained: SC/ST judgment, in review
+Explained: Supreme Court SC/ST judgment, in review

-ON TUESDAY, the Supreme Court recalled its directions in a March 20, 2018 verdict that had effectively diluted provisions of arrest under the Scheduled Castes & Scheduled Tribes (Prevention of Atrocities) Act, 1989.
+On Tuesday, the Supreme Court recalled its directions in a March 20, 2018 verdict that had effectively diluted provisions of arrest under the Scheduled Castes & Scheduled Tribes (Prevention of Atrocities) Act, 1989.
 This was following a plea by the Centre seeking a review of that judgment.

 What is review of a judgment?